benjaminsnorris/bsn.io/_posts/2016-08-05-retrieving-ios-shared-web-credentials.md

 ### Code
 There are many approaches to retrieving the shared password.
-The method I have chosen is to attempt to retrieve the shared password when the user taps on the username or password field in the login form.
-That way, it is not as jarring for the user when getting to the form, but it is still helpful.
+The method I have chosen is to make the call to retrieve the shared password when the user taps on the username or password field in the login form.
+That way, it is not as jarring for the user when first navigating to the form, but it is still helpful at the moment the user wants to take action.

 The actual code for retrieving the credentials is fairly simple.
 Here is an example with a completion closure that returns an optional username and password.